Here is an FAQ based on questions we’ve already answered, as well as some we're assuming are going to arise.

 1. Q: What’s the plan?

-A: The plan is for us (Elizabeth Bromstein and David Jager) to take our five-year-old daughter, Kismet, and walk 135 km (or so) from our house in Toronto to Niagara Falls.
-We plan to do this over about six days, starting on May 8.
+A: The plan is for us (Elizabeth Bromstein and David Jager) to take our six-year-old daughter, Kismet, and walk 135 km (or so) from our house in Toronto to Niagara Falls.
+We plan to do this over about six days, starting on June 3.

 We will document the entire trek on social media with videos, pictures on Instagram (@ruthbromstein), blog posts (walklikearefugee.org), tweets (@missbromstein), and more, with the hashtag #walklikearefugee.
 Hopefully people will follow along and feel moved to make a donation and to tell your friends.